A Dystopian High School Musical Foresaw The College Admissions Scandal

 That's partly because Harlow, the real-life student, actually said those words to Holmes, her theater teacher, months ago.

-"I felt that my whole entire life," she says, "I'm just doing things to make sure my family looks good and part of me got lost along the way."
+"I felt that my whole entire life," she says.
+"I'm just doing things to make sure my family looks good and part of me got lost along the way."

-Some of those feeling are captured in the song "Come Up for Air," when the students in the show begin to reconcile expectations with who they really are.
-"These waves keep crashing down," they sing, "But we're still there."
+Some of those feelings are captured in the song "Come Up for Air," when the students in the show begin to reconcile expectations with who they really are.
+"These waves keep crashing down," they sing.
+"But we're still there."

 "Nothing makes you feel more heard than when someone puts your words into another story," Harlow says.
 "And you know that story is making other people feel heard."